EnSabahNurX/CPK/README.md

 Thanks to the open-source community for libraries like reportlab and pandas.

 Contact
-For issues or feature requests, open an issue on the repository or contact the maintainer at <your-email> (replace with actual contact if applicable).
+For issues or feature requests, open an issue on the repository or contact the maintainer at ricklimadealmeida@gmail.com